-Syrian refugees, now like any other foreign workers in Jordan, are required to be paid the minimum wage of $311 per month, and entitled to social security.
+Syrian refugees, now like any other foreign workers in Jordan, must be paid the minimum wage of $311 per month and are entitled to social security.

 Still, for many Syrians, the gains of formalizing freelance work and employment mean there will be losses.
-Humanitarian agencies reported some refugees fear losing access to monthly cash assistance and the opportunity to be settled in a third country.
+They’re afraid of being put in jobs because it means the loss of cash now and not being relocated to a third country.

-Ahmad depended on the monthly $30 cash assistance he received from NGOs but hopes that will soon change.
-As the morning sun heightened and the crowd dispersed, Ahmad’s wife, Iman Qambar joined him in his quest to be recruited in a company.
-Qambar said she doesn’t have much experience but would like to manufacture garments and heard that some factories will train employees.
+Ahmad depended on the monthly $30 he received from NGOs but hopes that will soon change.
+As the sun rose and the crowd dispersed, Ahmad’s wife, Iman Qambar joined him in his quest to be recruited in a company.
+Qambar said she doesn’t have much experience but would like to sew clothes and heard that some factories will train employees.

-She left her six children home with her mother-in-law and couldn’t pass up this opportunity.
+She left her six children home with her mother-in-law to give it a chance.
 “All we want is to teach our children.
 For ourselves to be able to provide for them and give them a future,” she said.